Boston Hard Money Lenders

 Projects That Are Great for Hard Money

-While bank loans are usually used as a source of long-term financing, hard money loans are ideal for short-term investments.
+While bank loans are usually used as a source of long-term financing, boston hard money loans are ideal for short-term investments.
 For example, residential investors can use hard money to flip houses.
 Commercial real estate investors can use them for more renovation projects, to improve cash flow, or for other purposes.
 In addition to short-term investing, hard money loans can also be used as a source of temporary financing.
 For example, you may be in the midst of a bank loan, but might need another month or two before your loan will close.
 You can use hard money for immediate financing needs until the bank loan is approved.

 What We Look For